The research focus of this section is on the application of epidemiological and

 clinical practice to public health.

-Research is currently undertaken mainly in three domains:
+Research is currently undertaken mainly in four domains:

 - public health epidemiology and biostatistics

 - health services / clinical epidemiology and biostatistics

 The section also houses a quantitative research consultancy service that

 provides support across all the domains above and also supports biomedical

 The Public Health Epidemiology and Biostatistics domain currently has